JeanGrd/TextEncyption/README.md

-# TextEncyption
+# Text Encryption

-TextEncryption est un programme en C qui traduit un message saisi par l'utilisateur dans 2 façons différentes de chiffrer (César et Vigenere), l'utilisateur peut retrouver un historique des différents messages traduits dans un fichier .txt (HistoriqueChiffrement.txt).

-Nous retrouvons plusieurs plusieurs variable comme des tableaux comprenant l'Alphabet avec les lettres majuscule (AlphabetMajus) et les lettres en minuscule (AlphabetMinus).

-Pour la validiter des caractères j'ai "ANormCaract" qui permet au programme de ne pas prendre de caractère qu'il ne pourra pas retranscrire dans le chiffrement voulu.
-Deux autres tableaux dont 1 comprenant les lettres accentuées afin de les remplacer par le second tableau les lettres non accentuées.
-Il y aussi le tableau de caractères "message" ainsi que "clée".
-Et d'autres variables qui permettent la bon fonctiennement du programme mais qui sont peu interressantes.
-Dans les fonctions, les entrés principales sont : le message (Vigenere et Cesar), la clée (Vigenere) et le décalage (Cesar).
-La sortie des fonctions et le texte traduit donc le message.

-A contrario il y a deux erreurs dans ce programme, le premier est le fait que lorsque j'ai commencé à developper j'ai laissé tomber la fonction "ConvertirAccents".
-Arrivant à la fin du programme j'ai réalisé qu'il fallait que je rajoute wchar_t sur tous mes tableaux ce qui a impacté beaucoup de chose, j'ai laissé des traces de ma tentative mais par manque de temps ce fût impossible (tentative : Wchar.c).
+## Preamble

+ TextEncryption was developed during my first year at University, you'll excuse me for the quality of the code which can be imperfect, but it works correctly :D !

+## Program description

+TextEncrytion is a C program that translates a message entered by the user in two different ways of encryption (in my case : Caesar and Vigenere), the user can find a history of the different translated messages in a .txt file (HistoryEncryption.txt).

+We find several variables such as arrays including the alphabet with upper case letters (CapitalLetters) and lower case letters (LowerCaseLetters).

+For the validation of the characters I have "ANormCaract" which allows the program not to take any characters that it will not be able to retranscribe in the desired encryption.

+In the functions, the main inputs are : the message (Caesar or Vigenere), the key (Vigenere) and the offset (Caesar).
+The output of the functions is the encrypted or decrypted message.

+A contrario, j'ai noté deux erreurs dans ce programme :

+- La fonction "convertiraccent" n'est pas fonctionnelle,
-La seconde est le makefile n'est pas fonctionnel du tout, ne l'ayant jamais utiliser (j'ai laissé mon makefile quand même mais non fonctionnel).
+- le makefile n'est pas fonctionnel aussi.

-J'ai eu aussi un problème avec le tableau de caractère "message", des problèmes d'entrées dans les fonctions ce qu'il fait qu'il se retrouve en global.
+On the other hand, I noticed two errors in this program :

+- The "convertiraccent" function doesn't work,
+- The makefile doesn't work too.

 Le programme est entièrement fonctionnel et réalise tous les chiffrements voulus sans erreurs comprenant les majuscules et minuscules.
-Le programme est assez simple, sans prise de tête facile d'utilisation et ergonomique.
+Le programme est facile d'utilisation et ergonomique.

-Merci et bonne expérience de TextEncryption.
+The program is fully functionnal and performs all the encryptions desired without bugs including upper case letters and lower case letters.
+The program is easy to use and ergonomic.

+I wish you a good experience with TextEncryption.

+---

+**Year of project completion :** 2019
+\
-**Written by :** Jean Guiraud
+**Written by :** Jean GUIRAUD